Pinball pub to take place of Belgian eatery

 A pinball and food establishment called Outer Orbit Pinball and Restaurant will be moving into the Mission Bernal neighborhood and is set to operate in the Mission Street space currently occupied by the Belgian gastropub Bel.

-Bel, located at 3215 Mission St., will close at the end of August after a two-year run in that location.
+Bel, located at 3215 Mission St., will close in the coming months after a two-year run in that location.
 It is unclear when Outer Orbit will take over – lease negotiations are ongoing but the transfer is “imminent,” said Richard Rosen, Bel’s chef and co-owner.

 In regard to his vision for Bel, Rosen said that he and his partner attempted to bring a European flair into a neighborhood saturated with “cocktail lounges or Asian and South American restaurants.”